CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol5-exe1-SIEM-with-Sentinel .md

    ![Picture 1](Images/image_9.png)

-1. Keep this page open, as you will use it in the next task.

 ## Task 2: Ingest Logs from Defender for Cloud and Azure Active Directory (Microsoft Entra ID) and Azure Activity